Harbin

-Harbin is one of the top 100 cities and metropolitan areas in the world by scientific research output as tracked by the Nature Index.
-The city hosts several major universities in Northeast China, including Harbin Engineering, Harbin Medical, Northeast Agricultural, Harbin University of Science and Technology, Harbin Normal, Northeast Forestry, and Heilongjiang.
+Harbin is one of the top 50 cities and metropolitan areas in the world by scientific research output.
+The city hosts several major universities in Northeast China, including Harbin Engineering University, Harbin Medical University, Northeast Agricultural University, Harbin University of Science and Technology, Harbin Normal University, Northeast Forestry University, and Heilongjiang University.
 Notably, Harbin Institute of Technology is consistently ranked as one of the best universities in the world for engineering.

+Harbin was voted "China Top Tourist City" by the China National Tourism Administration in 2004.
+Though known for its bitterly cold seasons, Harbin is heralded as the Ice City (冰城) for its winter tourism and recreations, especially the ice sculpture festival.
+The city has hosted the 1996 Winter Asian Games, the 2009 Winter Universiade, and the 2025 Asian Winter Games.

 History

 Early history

 Human settlement in the Harbin area dates from at least 2200 BC during the late Stone Age.
-Wanyan Aguda, the founder and first emperor (reigned 1115–1123) of the Jin dynasty (1115–1234), was born in the Jurchen Wanyan tribes who resided near the Ashi River in this region.
-In AD 1115 Aguda established Jin's capital Shangjing (Upper Capital) Huining Prefecture in today's Acheng District of Harbin.
-After Aguda's death, the new emperor Wanyan Sheng ordered the construction of a new city on a uniform plan.
+Wanyan Aguda, the founder and first emperor (reigned 1115–1123) of the Jin dynasty (1115–1234), was born of the Jurchen Wanyan tribes who resided near the Ashi River in this region.
+In AD 1115 Aguda established Jin's capital, Shangjing Huiningfu (Upper Capital, Huining Prefecture), in today's Acheng District of Harbin.
+After Aguda's death, the succeeding emperor Wanyang Sheng ordered the construction of a new city with a uniform plan.
 The planning and construction emulated major Chinese cities, in particular Bianjing (Kaifeng), although the Jin capital was smaller than its Northern Song prototype.
-Huining Prefecture served as the first superior capital of the Jin empire until Wanyan Liang (the fourth emperor of Jin Dynasty) moved the capital to Yanjing (now Beijing) in 1153.
-Liang even went so far as to destroy all palaces in his former capital in 1157.
+Huining Prefecture served as the first superior capital of the Jin Empire until Wanyan Liang (the fourth emperor of the Jin Dynasty) moved the capital to Yanjing (now Beijing) in 1153.
+Liang even went to destroy all palaces in the former capital in 1157.
 Wanyan Liang's successor Wanyan Yong (Emperor Shizong) restored the city and established it as a secondary capital in 1173.
 Ruins of the Shangjing Huining Prefecture were discovered and excavated about 2 km from present-day Acheng's central urban area.
-The site of the old Jin capital ruins is a national historic reserve, and includes the Jin Dynasty History Museum.
-The museum, open to the public, was renovated in late 2005.
-Mounted statues of Aguda and of his chief commander Wanyan Zonghan (also Nianhan) stand in the grounds of the museum.
+The site of the old Jin capital ruins is a national historic reserve and includes the Jin Dynasty History Museum.
+The public museum was renovated in late 2005.
+Mounted statues of Aguda and of his chief commander Wanyan Zonghan (also Nianhan) stand on the grounds of the museum.

 Many of the artifacts found there are on display in nearby Harbin.

 After the Mongol conquest of the Jin Empire (1211–1234), Huining Prefecture was abandoned.
 In the 17th century, the Manchus used building materials from Huining Prefecture to construct their new stronghold in Alchuka.
-The region of Harbin remained largely rural until the 19th century, with over ten villages and about 30,000 people in the city's present-day urban districts by the end of the 19th century.
+The region of Harbin remained largely rural until the 19th century, by the end of which over ten villages and about 30,000 people arrived in the city's present-day urban districts.